-The law focusses on what living arrangements are in the best interests of children.
+The law focuses on what living arrangements are in the best interests of children.
 Our lawyers can advise you about the presumption in the law that parents have equal parental responsibility for their children and can advise and assist with arrangements about who children will live with and spend time with.

 Our Family Lawyers can also advise about arrangements for children to live with or spend time with their grandparents.

 The amount of child support that parents contribute to the costs of raising their children is usually assessed by the Child Support Agency using a formula that looks at the income of each parent and the ages and living arrangements of the children.
 Our Family Lawyers in Adelaide can advise you about how the assessment works and about departing form or objecting to the assessment in some circumstances.

 Our Family Lawyers in Adelaide and Regional South Australia can also advise about and prepare child support agreements in circumstances where parents have agreed between themselves to an amount of child support that is different from the Child support Assessment.

 We can also assist with applications for adult child maintenance when a child is over 18 years but still needs financial support from a parent, for example they are students or have some other financial need.